jonathanhines/midtown/index.markdown

 </div>
 <div class="callout-text-right" markdown="1">

 Shelly Pavlić is a Registered Social Worker and Psychotherapist,and has extensive training in complex psychological health & wellness.
-Shelly specializes in Cognitive Behavioral Therapist (CBT), and integrate techniques from Mindfulness Therapy, Dialectical Behavioral Therapy (DBT), MultiSystemic Therapy (MST), Attachment & Family Systems Therapies, and trauma-informed care.
+Shelly specializes in Cognitive Behavioural Therapist (CBT), and integrate techniques from Mindfulness Therapy, Dialectical Behavioural Therapy (DBT), MultiSystemic Therapy (MST), Attachment & Family Systems Therapies, and trauma-informed care.

 <div class="callout-link"><a href="/about/#shelly" class="link-button inverted">about Shelly</a></div>